-Set to 1, when the Adjacency Segment is Parallel Adjacency as defined in section 3.5.1 of [I-D.ietf-spring-segment-routing].
+Set to 1, when the Adjacency Segment is Parallel Adjacency as defined in Section 3.5.1 of [I-D.ietf-spring-segment-routing].
 Set to 4, when the Adjacency segment is IPv4 based and is not a parallel adjacency.
 Set to 6, when the Adjacency segment is IPv6 based and is not a parallel adjacency.
+Set to 0, when the Adjacency segment is over unnumbered interface.